 Do #2: Enjoy the off-beaten tracks

-The main track of Manuel Antonio Park is fairly small since you can go and come back in less than one hour and a half.
+The main track of Manuel Antonio National Park is fairly small since you can go and come back in less than one hour and a half.
 However, the real beauty lies in the far-away tracks that you can enjoy you without the noise of hundreds of visitors.
 Do you want to know who loves silence also?
 Mammals.

 While you’ll find tons of white-faced monkeys in the main track, if you want to see ant-eaters, sloths, raccoons and capybaras, the off the beaten tracks are your best choice by far!

 As Costa Rica’s second most popular attraction (number 1 is the Arenal area), Manuel Antonio is extremely expensive.
 The cheapest meal will set you back at least 6 USD (in the rest of the country you can expect to pay half of that).
 My best choice?
 Shop for fruits and try to eat as much at the hotel/hostels buffets.